hcoggan/plasticity-simulations/README.md

 * get_summary_statistics_from_real_tumours.ipynb: the code used to extract summary statistics from TRACERx data.

 * analyse_simulations_and_produce_figures.ipynb: the code used to analyse bulk-tumour simulations and produce all main and supplementary figures related to the modelling.
+To reproduce these figures, download all files in main-tumour-inputs.zip and other-necessary-inputs.zip and add them to a single directory.
+You can then run the Jupyter notebook with this directory as your base filepath.